-The discount rate assumption has changed from 5.70% per annum to 5.80% per annum since the previous valuation.
+The discount rate assumption of 5.80% per annum, net of expenses, is unchanged from the previous valuation.

-The economic assumptions (i.e., those related to interest rates and inflation) for this valuation are based on reasonable expectations with respect to the relationships among key economic variables over the long-term, as well as the expected impact of those economic variables on the investment performance of the pension fund given the Plan's target policy asset mix.
+The selection of the economic assumptions (i.e., those related to interest rates and inflation) for this valuation was based on reasonable expectations for the relationships among key economic variables over the long-term, as well as the expected impact of those economic variables on the investment performance of the pension fund given the Plan's Statement of Investment Policies and Procedures effective June 4, 2024.
+We have also relied on NS Pension to confirm the makeup of Credit in the target policy asset mix we use in setting the discount rate.